HarelGiladi/Tetris80X86/README.md

         we alse need an linker for an multi file projects(not for this project). and finally we need and debuger for trying to figure out bugs.

-        I choosed to use tasm
+        I choosed to use tasm.

         dowmload all three in this link(probaly expire by now): http://cyber.org.il/assembly/TASM.rar